boxblinkracer/buddy-actions/README.md

 If you want to learn more about building your custom actions, please see this page: https://buddy.works/docs/pipelines/custom-actions

+# Actions

+Here is the list of included actions:

+* **Ask OpenAI**: Provide a prompt and use the answer in your subsequent pipeline actions
+* **Create AI Image**: Create an image using OpenAI and a custom prompt, and use the generated image ULR in your pipeline
+* **Slack Deployment Notification**: Easily send out deployment notifications (started, success, failure, canceled) to your Slack team

 # Installation

 ## Add Github Integration in Buddy